OpenChargingCloud/WWCP_OICP/README.md

 ### How to use?

  - The methods available for charge point operators can be found here: [client-side](CPOClient.md) and [server-side](CPOServer.md)
- - The methods available for e-mobility providers can be found here: [client-side](EMPClient.md)
+ - The methods available for e-mobility providers can be found here: [client-side](EMPClient.md) and [server-side](EMPServer.md)
+ - The methods available for mobile authentication can be found here: [client-side](MobileClient.md)